-Transporting drugs in a car, truck, boat or any other vehicle is not a separate drug crime in itself.
-If you are caught transporting drugs, the most important factor in your case will be your intention for the substance.
+Transporting drugs in a car, truck, boat, or any other vehicle is not a separate drug crime under California state law.
+If you are caught transporting drugs, the most critical factor in your case will be your intention for the substance.
 If you were not involved with any drug sales crime and were merely moving your personal supply from one place to another, you were not trafficking narcotics.
-While you could still be charged with drug possession, you will not be facing the more serious, felony charge of trafficking, covered by California Health and Safety code 11352.
+While you could still be charged with drug possession, you will not be facing the more serious felony charge of trafficking, covered by California Health and Safety code 11352 (HS).

 Making the distinction between a person’s personal stash and a quantity large enough to sell or distribute is often an arbitrary call on behalf of the criminal prosecutor.
-In fact, you could even be accused of felony distribution for carrying a large amount of drugs on your body, even though no vehicle was used at all.
-Fortunately, your San Diego drug transportation attorney may be able to turn a trafficking charge into a possession charge by arguing that the drugs were solely for your own consumption.
+You could even be accused of felony distribution for carrying a large amount of drugs on your body, even though no vehicle was used at all.
+Fortunately, your San Diego drug transportation defense attorney may be able to turn a trafficking charge into a possession charge by arguing that the drugs were solely for your own consumption, not for distribution.

-It’s important to recognize that these crimes don’t always have to involve illegal drugs.
-If you are in possession of large quantities of prescription drugs such as Fentanyl or other Oxycontin that you do not have a valid pharmacists’s license to possess, you can still be accused of attempting to distribute under this law.
+These cases don’t always have to involve illegal drugs.
+If you are in possession of large quantities of prescription drugs such as Fentanyl or other Oxycontin and you do not have a valid pharmacist’s license, you can still be accused of attempting to distribute under this law.
 Unfortunately, arguing that these substances are legal will only harm your defense, as police will use this as proof that you knew what you were transporting.
 Always contact an attorney as soon as you have been arrested with any controlled substance.